 “Informal” or “unofficial” exclusions, such as sending pupils home to “cool off” after an incident, are unlawful, regardless of whether they occur with the agreement of parents.
 If you believe that your child has been unlawfully excluded, you may want to make a complaint to the school’s governing body.
 More info

 The use of part-time timetables is not illegal, but should only be used as a temporary measure in exceptional circumstances to meet a pupil’s needs (i.e. NOT as a disciplinary measure, or because the school doesn’t have enough support staff).
 There should be an action plan with timescales for supporting the pupil back into full-time education.

 “Internal exclusions”, where a pupil is removed from class for disciplinary reasons and sent to an alternative location on the school site (e.g. another classroom or a “removal room”), do not count as formal exclusions, and the legislation and guidance on exclusions do not apply.
 Schools don’t have to report these exclusions to the local authority, so they don’t appear in the statistics, and there is little external scrutiny.
 If your child is given frequent internal exclusions, it may be advisable to meet with the SENCO (Special Educational Needs Coordinator) to review the support your child is getting in the classroom.

 The Government has published guidance on exclusions which all maintained schools and pupil referral units must follow, unless there are exceptional reasons not to do so.
 Academies must also have regard to this guidance and should not depart from it without good reason.

 Schools should not be applying their behaviour policy rigidly to ALL pupils.
-Excluding a disabled pupil for behaviour which arises as a consequence of his or her disability may amount to disability discrimination.
+Excluding a disabled pupil for behaviour arising from their disability may amount to disability discrimination.